 By supporting local honey producers, you can verify that the honey you’re purchasing is truly raw and has the beneficial properties that humans have used for centuries to treat many ailments.

-However, most commercial honey does not use the processing method described above.
-Instead, very fine filters are used along with heat to create pasteurized honey with a long shelf life.
-The pasteurized, and ultra-filtered honey does not have the nutritional benefits of raw honey.
-What’s the difference?
+Most commercial honey; however, does not use the processing method described above.
+Instead, very fine filters are used along with heat to create pasteurized honey that no longer contains pollen but that has a long shelf life.
+This pasteurized, ultra-filtered honey does not have the nutritional benefits of raw honey.

 |Blood Sugar Stabilizing||✔|